Apple cider vinegar is often promoted as something that can help with a wide range of areas of health.

 This can be particularly relevant for those with Type 2 Diabetes.

-Personally, if I am working with a client who wants to try it for those purposes, I think it’s worthwhile assuming it is diluted.
+If I am working with a client who wants to try it, I think it’s worthwhile assuming it is diluted.
 IF the client dislikes the taste of apple cider vinegar and struggles with it, I would probably use that willpower elsewhere.
 There are plenty of options when it comes to reducing blood glucose levels.

 For all the other benefits proposed, the evidence in support does not seem that strong.
-If somebody anecdotally finds benefits, all the power to them.
+If somebody feels they get benefits, all the power to them.
 I would not go out of my way to get somebody to stop doing it.

-But if somebody starts preaching about all these benefits to other people, as if they are facts, that is where I see the issue.
+If somebody starts preaching about all these benefits to other people as if they are facts, that is where I see the issue.
 At this stage, the evidence does not seem to support a lot of the claims that are being made.